2.142.2 Service Catalog Management Process and Procedures

 Term Definition

-KPIs A metric that is used to help manage an IT service, process, plan, project or other activity.
-KPIs are used to measure the achievement of CSFs.
-Many metrics may be measured, but only the most important of these are defined as KPIs and used to actively manage and report on the process, IT service or activity.
-They should be selected to ensure that efficiency; effectiveness and cost effectiveness are all managed.
+Key Performance Indicators (KPIs) A metric used to help manage an IT service, process, plan, project, or other activity.
+KPIs used to measure the achievement of CSFs.
+Many metrics measured, but only the most important defined as KPIs and used to actively manage and report on the process, IT service or activity.
+Selected to ensure that efficiency; effectiveness and cost effectiveness are all managed.

 Responsible, Accountable, Consulted, and Informed The Responsible, Accountable, Consulted, and Informed (RACI) model is based on the principle that people act in one of four ways when executing a task.
 It accounts for the fact that more than one role may be active in performing a specific task while clearly defining specific responsibilities for that role.
 While many roles may be involved in a task only one is Accountable for the results.